Activity-dependent resolution adjustment for radar-based human activity recognition: Preprocessing for FMCW Radar-based HAR

 Fig. \ref{fig1} presents the examples of spectrograms generated from signals containing micro-Doppler effects caused by various human activities.
 Different human movements generate unique micro-Doppler signatures, which are clearly visible in the spectrograms.
 However, the fixed time and frequency resolution of the STFT poses a limitation in optimizing the analysis of micro-Doppler signatures associated with diverse human activities.
 This limitation is due to the varying frequency ranges generated by different actions.
 For instance, as shown in Fig. \ref{fig1}(a), a falling action results in a micro-Doppler signature distributed across a wide frequency range, making it relatively straightforward to observe.
-In contrast, the limping movement shown in Fig. \ref{fig1}(b) exhibits a narrower frequency range, making the features within its micro-Doppler signature less prominent.
+In contrast, the limping movement shown in Fig. \ref{fig1}(b) exhibits a narrower frequency range, making the features within its micro-Doppler signature less sharply defined.
+Although Fig. \ref{fig1}(b) contains more high-amplitude pixels within the active range, the spectrogram provides coarser frequency resolution, which causes nearby micro-Doppler components to broaden and partially merge.
+Consequently, the fine time--frequency patterns are less well resolved despite the higher overall magnitude.